 - Nitrous Oxide (Laughing Gas) – This sedation option allows children to breathe nitrous through a small mask that sits over their nose.
 Nitrous Oxide helps relax the child and makes the appointment a better experience.

 - Oral Sedation – This sedation method is administered at our office.
 After a thorough review of their medical history and verifying their fasting status, your child will be given a small drink of oral sedatives.
 Once the medicine is given, the child and parent(s) sit in a private room with a TV.
 The medicine generally takes about 45-60 minutes to take effect.
 Once the child is relaxed and sleepy we help them back to the treatment room.

 - In office IV sedation – Each week we have a Certified Registered Nurse Anesthetist (CRNA) that comes to our office.
 Our nurse either starts an IV on your child or gives a small injection, much like the injection given during an immunization, of a sedative.
 Once the sedative has been given or the IV has been started, our CRNA can then give additional sedation medicines to keep your child relaxed and sleepy.
 The amount of sedatives given to your child is based on their weight.
 Our CRNA closely monitors your child’s dosing and only gives the amount of sedation medicine that is necessary to keep your child asleep during the procedure.

-- General Anesthesia– This can be performed at either Mountain Ogden Surgical Center or Primary Children’s Hospital.
+- General Anesthesia– This can be performed at either Family Surgical Suite or Primary Children’s Hospital.

 Best Pediatric Dental Office in Northern Utah